danielkihlgren/stagedisplayviewer/README.md

 First release.

 # Known problems
 * Propresenter 5 for Windows does not support UTF-8 correctly which makes international characters to be shown incorrectly, e.g. Swedish characters ÅÄÖ are shown as ???.
+This is fixed in propresenter 6.
 * [Starting on secondary screen is not correctly implemented](https://github.com/danielkihlgren/stagedisplayviewer/issues/1)